+- abusive or threatening language;

-- Making complaints in public; or - Refusing to attend appointments to discuss the complaint.
+- Making complaints in public; or

+- Refusing to attend appointments to discuss the complaint.

 What is 'harassment'?

 We regard harassment as the unreasonable pursuit of issues or complaints, particularly if the matter appears to be pursued in a way intended to cause personal distress rather than seek a resolution.